TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-11-22-not-all-mixed-types-are-equally-useless.md

 * the `$video` is an object
 * the `$video` object has a `getVideoUrl()` method

-How can we deduct the type of the object here?
+How can we deduct the type of object here?

 ## PHPStorm Search to the Rescue

-Here you could read complex passage about types, abstract syntax tree, static analysis etc.
+Here you could read a complex passage about types, abstract syntax tree, static analysis, etc.

 <br>

 Instead, we'll be KISSing PHPStorm:

 * use *Find in files* action
-* search for "public function getVideoUrl()"
+* search for a "public function getVideoUrl()" string

 <img src="/assets/images/posts/2021/find_in.png" style="max-width: 32em" class="img-thumbnail mt-2 mb-2">

 <br>

-We see the responsible type is `Video` object and we can complete it to our code:
+We see the responsible type is `Video` object, and we can complete it to our code:

 ```diff
 +/**